ICT Help Desk serves as our point of contact for all operational issues and general queries.

 Naval Architecture involves the design and construction of marine vehicles or structures to suit an owners specific requirements.
 As a designer, a naval architecture technologist will always try to design the most economical ship or structure to suit a particular purpose, such as the movement of cargos, ice breaking, towing, etc.

 A naval architecture technologist is responsible for the overall design of a ship to suit the owners intended purpose for the ship.
-A successful design will ensure the ship fulfills the mission at minimal cost to the owner. naval architecture technologists also design navy ships, yachts, offshore oil rigs and fixed base platforms, and other floating or fixed marine structures.
+A successful design will ensure the ship fulfills the mission at minimal cost to the owner.
+Naval architecture technologists also design navy ships, yachts, offshore oil rigs and fixed base platforms, and other floating or fixed marine structures.

 The critical design areas include: